SimonSunW/Tree-API/README.md

 Compatible OS Versions: ALL.

+Installation:

+Instal the package from the Packages folder using VI Package Manager.
+This installs the palette.
+This requires VI Package Manager version 2017 which you can get from JKI webpage.
+LabVIEW 2017 is NOT required.

 Description:

 This is a tree data structure.
 Essentially dictionary on steroids.
 Has a bunch of cool features: